nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_7.rst

 Building Your iOS App With ownBrander
 =====================================

-At last you have arrived to the point where you can actually build your branded iOS app.
-Log into your account on `Customer.owncloud.com
+At long last you have arrived at the point where you can actually build your branded iOS app.
+Log into your account on `Customer.owncloud.com/owncloud
 <https://customer.owncloud.com/owncloud/>`_ and open the ownBrander app.

 .. figure:: ../images/ownbrander-1.png

-If you don't see the ownBrander app, open a support request (Open Case button).
+If you don't see the ownBrander app, open a support request (**Open Case** button).

 Your first ownBrander task is to review the iOS page on ownBrander for your